stas-prokopiev/local_simple_database/README.rst

 Arguments:

 #. **str_path_database_dir**: If the explicit path to database-s is not given,
-    then will be used path "./local_database"
+    | then will be used path "./local_database"
-    Folder for database-s will be created automatically
+    | Folder for database-s will be created automatically
 #. **default_value**: value to use if key in DB not found.

 A few examples of Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first thing you need to do is to initialize the database in some directory.

-To do so you need to replace str_path_database_dir from the code below on folder where you would like to store a file or leave it blank.
+Initialization of DB obj.

 .. code-block:: python